iillx/swift-evolution/proposals/7777-expanded-parameters.md

 linearGradient(myGradient, startPoint: 0.1, endPoint: 0.5)
 ```

 Expanded parameters can also benefit non-public-API code.
 Functions with long and repeated parameter lists are often refactored to replace those parameters with a single struct containing all of them, as described by this objc.io [post](https://www.objc.io/blog/2018/05/01/extracting-parameters/).
-The call-site of these methods makes use of the memberwise initializers structs get.
+The call-site of these methods uses the memberwise initializers structs get.
 Simplifying the snippets from that post, we have:

 ```swift
 struct Context {